Mopedo/Home/RESTar/Consuming a RESTar API/Consuming terminal resources/README.md

 ----------------- | ------------------ | ----------------------------------------------------------------------------------
-TotalLength       | `integer`          | The total length of the streaming response body in bytes BytesRemaining    | `integer`          | The number of bytes remaining to stream BytesStreamed     | `integer`          | The nuymber of bytes already streamed NrOfMessages      | `integer`          | The number of messages in the streaming job MessagesRemaining | `integer`          | The number of messages left to stream MessagesStreamed  | `integer`          | The nymber of messages already streamed ContentType       | `string`           | The MIME type string of the content type that the response body is encoded in EntityType        | `string`           | The name of the type of the entities contained in the response body EntityCount       | `integer`          | The number of entities contained in the response body
+TotalLength       | `integer`          | The total length of the streaming response body in bytes BytesRemaining    | `integer`          | The number of bytes remaining to stream BytesStreamed     | `integer`          | The number of bytes already streamed NrOfMessages      | `integer`          | The number of messages in the streaming job MessagesRemaining | `integer`          | The number of messages left to stream MessagesStreamed  | `integer`          | The number of messages already streamed ContentType       | `string`           | The MIME type string of the content type that the response body is encoded in EntityType        | `string`           | The name of the type of the entities contained in the response body EntityCount       | `integer`          | The number of entities contained in the response body